t0mer/Botami4/README.md

     restart: always
     environment:
       - BOT_TOKEN=
-      - ALLOWD_IDS=
+      - ALLOWED_IDS=
     volumes:
       - ./botami/tokens:/opt/botami/tokens
 ```

 ### Environment
 * BOT_TOKEN - Token for the TelegramBot.
-* ALLOWD_IDS - The telegram Id's allowed to use this bot ([Here](https://www.alphr.com/telegram-find-user-id/) You can find the instructions on how to get your ID)
+* ALLOWED_IDS - The telegram Id's allowed to use this bot ([Here](https://www.alphr.com/telegram-find-user-id/) You can find the instructions on how to get your ID)

 ### Volumes
 * ./botami/tokens - To use the Tami4EdgeAPI, persistent volume should be configured.
 In this pah the token will be saved as a text file named **token.txt**